Hindu Mahasabha: Establishment

-four times Indian National Congress president Pandit Madan Mohan Malaviya, who founded the Benaras Hindu University, the Punjabi populist Lala Lajpat Rai and Lajpat Rai's mentor Navin Chandra Rai of the Hindu Samaj who chaired the special Congress session of 1921 held at Lahore which gave the call for non-cooperation.
+four-time Indian National Congress president Pandit Madan Mohan Malaviya, who founded the Benaras Hindu University, the Punjabi populist Lala Lajpat Rai and Lajpat Rai's mentor Navin Chandra Rai of the Hindu Samaj who chaired the special Congress session of 1920 held at Lahore which gave the call for non-cooperation.
 Under Malaviya, the Mahasabha campaigned for Hindu political unity, for the education and economic development of Hindus as well as for the conversion of Muslims to Hinduism.

-In the late 1920s, the Mahasabha came under the influence of leaders like Balakrishna Shivram Moonje and Vinayak Damodar Savarkar.
-Savarkar was a former revolutionary who had been banned from anti-British political activities and opposed the secularism of the Congress.
-Under Savarkar, the Mahasabha became a more intense critic of the Congress and its policy of wooing Muslim support.
-The Mahasabha suffered a setback when in 1925, its former member Keshav Baliram Hedgewar left to form the Rashtriya Swayamsevak Sangh (RSS), a Hindu volunteer organisation that abstained from active politics.
-Although ideologically similar to the Mahasabha, the RSS grew faster across the nation and became a competitor for the core constituency of the Mahasabha.

 Indian independence movement

 The Hindu Mahasabha did not unconditionally support the Indian independence movement against British rule in India.
-However, it became part of movement on its own conditions and with regards to protect the interests of the Hindus.
-For example, it boycotted the Simon Commission.In the aftermath, it was part of the all party committee, which came out with Nehru report.
-However, it did not accept the report as according to Mahasabha, it gave too many concessions to Muslims.
-Similarly, when Mahatma Gandhi observed a fast against Communal Award, Mahasabha worked with Gandhi and other parties to ensure Poona Pact is signed and Depressed Classes are given a fair representation.
+However, it became part of the movement on its conditions and with regards to protecting the interests of the Hindus.
+For example, it boycotted the Simon Commission.
+In the aftermath, it was part of the all-party committee, which came out with the Nehru Report.
+However, it did not accept the Report as according to Mahasabha, it gave too many concessions to Muslims.
+Similarly, when Mahatma Gandhi observed a fast against the Communal Award, Mahasabha worked with Gandhi and other parties to ensure Poona Pact was signed and Depressed Classes were given a fair representation.

+Hindu Mahasabha opposed the Quit India Movement.
+Under Savarkar's leadership, the party organised Hindu Militarisation Boards which recruited for the British Indian armed forces in World War 2.